-The Applicant will not charge the community center operator for any of the following: (i) rental fees; (ii) property taxes; (iii) building maintenance; (iv) operating expenses; or (v) utilities, with the following exception.
-In an effort to promote energy conservation, the Applicant will limit its electric utility contribution to \$2.00 per square foot per year (approximately \$12,000 per year) with an annual escalation of 3%.
-This proposed subsidy is the estimated electricity cost for the community center operation, such that the Applicant anticipates that it will cover 100% of the electric utility charges, despite the contribution limit.
+For the first 30 years of operation of the community center, the Applicant will not charge the community center operator for any of the following: (i) rental fees; (ii) property taxes; (iii) building maintenance; (iv) operating expenses; or (v) utilities.
+The fees for utilities used by the community center during the 30-year timeframe will be billed directly to the Applicant.
 The Applicant will also provide low-e coated glass with a solar heat gain coefficient (SHGC) of 0.39 maximum on south face of the community center to minimize heat gain.